theoliverlear/Programming-Paradigms/Assignment One/src/Program Write-Up Document.md

 *Figure 1: UML Class Diagram*

-The UML Class Diagram represents the structural design of the program, showing the classes, their attributes, and their relationships.
-It provides a visual representation of the program's architecture.
+The UML diagram shows the structure of each class and their relationships with each other.
+It will show the data fields, methods, and constructors of each class.
+It will also show the inheritance relationships between the classes.

-## Test Class
+## The Test Class - Main.java

 ```java
 // Test Class
 public class TestProgram {
     public static void main(String[] args) {
         // Test the program functionality here
         // Provide test cases and expected outcomes